MrWillCom/github-dark-mode/README.md

 5. Select the cloned repository and confirm.
 6. Turn on the added extension "GitHub Dark Mode".
 7. Turn on the system control dark mode.
-8. Refresh the opened GitHub.com tabs.
+8. Refresh the open GitHub.com tabs.

 ## Contributing